Shoulder to Shoulder: How Irish rugby survived the Troubles

 Cultural divide

-3 Rock Productions, Craig Doyle and O’Driscoll, teamed up with TBI Media to make the documentary that will broadcast on BT Sports 2 after the Leinster v Wasps match on October 13th.
+3 Rock Productions, Craig Doyle and O’Driscoll, teamed up with TBI Media to make the documentary that will broadcast on BT Sport 2 after the Leinster v Wasps match on October 12th.

 O’Driscoll struggles to wrap his brain around the “commonality” of Ireland supporters considering the cultural divide that has always existed between northern unionists and republicans.
 Orange men repeatedly tell him they are Irish, but British too, yet paradoxically they love stuffing England as much as any inhabitant on this island.